kuzzleio/documentation/src/api/1/controller-server/get-stats/index.md

 ## Response

-Return the found statistic snapshots in the following format:
+Returns the found statistic snapshots in the following format:

 * `hits`: array of statistic snapshots.
 By default, snapshots are made every 10 seconds and they are stored for 1 hour.
 Each snapshot is an object with the following properties:
   * `completedRequests`: completed requests, per network protocol